One of the four sacred months on the Islamic calendar, the days of Rajab offer an abundance of blessings and the perfect time for reflection.

-5. Rajab is where to begin our spiritual season that will end with Eid Al Fitr after Ramadan.
+5. Rajab heralds our spiritual season that ends with Eid Al Fitr

 2. Forgive, Forgive, Forgive

-He was then brought to the Divine Presence.
-The details of this encounter are beautifully detailed in the beginning of surat An-Najm (52)… “ Read more here.
+He was then brought into the Divine Presence.
+The details of this encounter are beautifully detailed in the beginning of surat An-Najm (52).
+Read more here.